Broadcom/terraform-provider-luminate/docs/index.md

 API Endpoint
 ------

-The API endpoint address is based on the tenant name in Secure access cloud
+The API endpoint address is based on the tenant name in Symantec ZTNA

 The format is as follows:
 ```